 Leader: Brad Cottrell Phone: (865) 235-8350

-Meeting place: First parking area on the Greenbrier Road
+Meeting place: Second parking area on the Greenbrier Road

 The Little Pigeon River is one of the most photogenic streams in the Smokies.
 Its sparkling waters from high in the mountains come tumbling over huge boulders and splashing into dark pools as it flows impatiently toward the quieter stretches of the river in the flat lands.
 Pleasing photographic compositions are abundant.
 This time of year, the color pallet will be mostly monochromatic with tonalities ranging from brilliant white water to the blackest rock surface, perfect for black and white images.
 If we are fortunate to have snow, the photographic potential will be even more exciting.

 On this outing we will explore the art of black and white photography.
 Black and white takes away the distracting colors and forces you to concentrate on the other elements of a great photograph: shape, form, line, texture, and tonal contrast.
 Some of the topics we’ll explore include:

 · How to “see” in black and white

 What to bring:

 - Your favorite camera and lenses, wide angle to medium telephoto